CityOfNewYork/growingupnyc/wp-content/plugins/taxonomy-terms-order/readme.txt

 Feel free to contact me at electronice_delphi@yahoo.com

-= I have no PHP knowledge at all, i will still be able to use this plugin? =
+= Since I have no PHP knowledge at all, is this plugin for me? =

-Yes, this is the right tool for you.
-The plugin comes with a unique feature to update the queries on the fly and return the terms in the required order without changing any line of code.
-Or as an alternative you can do that manually.
+Absolutely, you can!
+Unlike many other plugins, you don't have to do any code changes to make your post order to apply, accordingly to custom-defined order.
+There is an option to auto-update the WordPress queries so the posts will be returned in customised order.
+This can be turned off (Autosort) to allow customized code usage.

 = I prefer to apply the sort through code, how can be done? =